CRPhillips27/Webpage-Compilation/README.md

 # Webpage Project Compilation
-This project is a simple localhost webpage that serves as a repository for all completed webpage activites as per the requirements of CMSC 121 in the BSCS Program at UP Tacloban College
+This project is a simple localhost webpage that serves as a repository for all completed webpage activites as per the requirements of CMSC 121 in the BSCS Program at UP Tacloban College.
+HTML, CSS, PHP, JS, and Ajax were all used in the creation of these projects.
 ## Prerequisites

 Before getting started, ensure you have [XAMPP](https://www.apachefriends.org/index.html) installed on your machine.